cormas/cormas/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-3-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 This is an ongoing effort to port CORMAS to [Pharo ecosystem](http://www.pharo.org/).
 Current stable version of CORMAS is based on VisualWorks 7.6 and still can be found on: http://cormas.cirad.fr/indexeng.htm

 Some documentation (to be cleaned and reorganized) about Cormas is available on the Wiki here: https://github.com/cormas/documentation

 If you want to contribute to CORMAS please have a look to the [contributing guide](https://github.com/cormas/cormas/blob/master/CONTRIBUTING.md).
+Join us on the cormas-dev mailing-list: http://groups.google.com/group/cormas-dev

 ## How to install Cormas